User personalization layer

 Deploy a user personalization layer

-When deploying the user personalization feature, you define the policies within Studio.
+When deploying the user personalization feature, you define the policies in the Full Configuration management interface.
 You then assign the policies to the delivery group bound to the machine catalog, where the feature is deployed.

 If you leave the master image with no user personalization layer configuration, the services remain idle and do not interfere with authoring activities.

 If you set the policies in the master image, the services attempt to run and mount a user layer within the master image.
 The master image would exhibit unexpected behaviors and instability.

 To deploy the user personalization layer feature, complete the following steps in this order: